What is Morris Dancing?

 - Many of the tunes were based on popular songs or tunes of the day, examples are Jenny Lind, Princess Royal and many more

-- The reason you often see Morris sides with older members these days is because they joined as young men and liked it so much that they kept on dancing as they got older
+- The reason you often see Morris sides with older members these days is because they joined as young people and liked it so much that they kept on dancing as they got older

 Misunderstandings regarding Morris

-- We don't want younger men to join.
+- We don't want younger people to join.
 Actually, the opposite is true.
 The future of the tradition depends on younger dancers.
 We would love to pass on the tradition so it is up to you.

 - Morris is a soft dance for wimps.
 Some of the dances are subtle but that doesn't make them easy.
 There are also lots of aggressive stick dances.
 Like all hobbies, you get out what you put in!